dlcastillop/final-countdown-js/README.md

 It returns an object with the following props:

+- `current`: an object with two props:
+  - `withLeadingZero`: a string with the current value of the counter with a leading zero
-- `current`: the current value of the countdown timer
+  - `withoutLeadingZero`: a string with the current value of the counter without a leading zero
 - `isPaused`: a boolean value indicating whether the countdown timer is currently paused or not
 - `isOver`: a boolean value indicating whether the countdown timer is currently over or not
 - `pause`: the function to pause the countdown timer